AgileRL/AgileRL/docs/llm_finetuning/llm_checkpoints.rst

 ==================================

-LLM checkpoints in AgileRL can persist just LoRA adapters, the full model, and optionally the optimizer/LR-scheduler state — with separate code paths for plain (single-process) training and distributed training via `DeepSpeed <https://www.deepspeed.ai/>`_ + `Accelerate
+LLM checkpoints in AgileRL can persist just LoRA adapters, the full model, and optionally the optimizer/LR-scheduler state, with separate code paths for plain (single-process) training and distributed training via `DeepSpeed <https://www.deepspeed.ai/>`_ + `Accelerate
 <https://huggingface.co/docs/accelerate/index>`_.
 The defaults are